 If you are observant, you probably noticed that there isn’t any columns or rows stipulated for diamonds with fluorescence in the Rapaport report.
 This is another “hidden factor” that isn’t made explicit.
 Generally speaking, diamonds with strong or very strong fluorescence get discounted with a 10-15% rate.

-For example, if the store made bulk purchases from a certain supplier, they would enjoy significantly lower prices.
-On the other hand, if the store took out a huge loan from the bank in order to bring in the diamonds, you can expect the costs to be factored into the end prices.
+For example, if the store made bulk purchases from a particular supplier, they would enjoy significantly lower prices.
+On the other hand, if the store took out a massive loan from the bank to bring in the diamonds, you can expect the costs to be factored into the end prices.

 While it is common for diamonds to be traded at discounts within most categories shown in the price list, dealers and wholesalers in the industry follow their own “set of rules” for certain categories of diamonds.
 For example, round super ideal cut diamonds with D color and Flawless clarity would almost certainly sell at premiums with 10-20% more than the stated price-per-carat value.

-Without experience in the industry, these are details that a general consumer would never know about.
+Without experience in the industry, these are subtle, yet important details that a general consumer would not know about.

 Do you really need access to the Rapaport report?

-Paying for a subscription to the Rapaport Report might not be meaningful if you considering a one-off purchase for an engagement ring.
-It would be better to make a request with the jeweler you are working with and get them to show you the Rap sheet.
-Chances are, they are probably subscribed to the Rap report and are willing to show you some details.
+Even if you wanted to use it as a reference (despite knowing how useless it is for diamond ring shoppers), it would be better to make a request with the jeweler you are working with and get them to show you the Rap sheet.
+Chances are, they are probably subscribed to the Rap report and would be willing to show you some details.

 He continued: “The wholesale price for this diamond is $15,400 and our prices only reflect a mere 10% markup at $17,000.”
 To the layman, it might sound like a great deal.
 But you know what?
 The cut of the diamond was only graded as Very Good and it was way overpriced.